WILLE-DAC/wip/V Imperium by-laws.md

 Bodies
 </p>

-There are 3 different bodies that contribute to the normal functioning of the V Imperium DAO: shareholders, angels and KREDIT.
+There are 3 different bodies that contribute to the normal functioning of the V Imperium DAC: shareholders, angels and KREDIT.

 <p align="center">
 <b>( article 12 )</b><br>